Skip to main content

 TEMPERATURE_PROBE_CALIBRATE PROBE=fly_eddy_probe TARGET={desired_temperature} STEP={temperature_range_value}

-# Step 5: Set printing temperature (modify as needed)
+# Step 5: Set print temperature (modify according to actual needs)

 STATUS_MESSAGE="Setting working temperature..."